FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

 ## descr_quick_battle_locations

 descr_quick_battle_locations.txt has a list of coordinates used in the quick battles option.
 This was hard coded in the original game but broken out into a text file for RR.
 The coordinate values have a 1:1 relationship with the pixel location on the ground_types.tga map files for your mod.

+## Unexpected in condition parsing error

+`Unexpected in condition parsing:` is exclusively used when the game is expecting an "and" or "or" usually on the line listed in the error log.